Bo Diddley - McComb

-Diddley, Fats Domino, Little Richard, and Chuck Berry were among the few African American artists to achieve crossover stardom in the 1950s rock’n’ roll market, and many bands adopted Diddley’s songs and beat.
-Diddley’s guitar sound became part of the basic vocabulary of rock, influencing guitarists including Link Wray, Jimi Hendrix, Led Zeppelin’s Jimmy Page, and The Who’s Pete Townshend, while his early ‘70s funk recordings have been sampled by hip hop artists such as De la Soul and Method Man.
+Diddley, Fats Domino, Little Richard and Chuck Berry were among the few African American artists to achieve crossover stardom in the 1950s rock’n’ roll market, and many bands adopted Diddley’s songs and beat.
+Diddley’s guitar sound became p art of the basic vocabulary of rock, influencing guitarists including Link Wray, Jimi Hendrix, Led Zeppelin’s Jimmy Page, and the Who’s Pete Townsend, while his later funk recordings have been sampled by hip hop artists such as De la Soul and Method Man.

-A member of the Blues, Rock and Roll, and Rockabilly Halls of Fame, Diddley received Lifetime Achievement Awards from the Rhythm & Blues Foundation, the National Academy of Recording Arts & Sciences, and the Mississippi Governor’s Award for Excellence in the Arts.
-Rolling Stone magazine's “100 Greatest Artists of All Time” list in 2004 included Bo Diddley at No. 20.
+A member of both the Blues and Rock and Roll Halls of Fame, Diddley received Lifetime Achievement Awards from the Rhythm & Blues Foundation and the National Academy of Recording Arts & Sciences, as well as a Mississippi Governor’s Award for Excellence in the Arts.
+He died at his home in Archer, Florida, on June 2, 2008.

 [ BACK TO TOP ]